railroadmedia/ecommerce/README.md

 Delete a shipping cost weight range if exist in the database.

+Only users with 'delete.shipping_cost' ability can delete shipping costs weight range.

 Throw proper exception if the shipping cost weight range not exist in the database or a json response with status 204.